johnnyzheng0636/llm_hallucinations_reimplementation/README.md

 If the starting `(hallucination)` is missing, run `conda activate hallucination` to activate the correct venv.
 If success, you will see the starting `(hallucination)`

-To collect data and train the hallucination classifier, run: "python main.py" To run with GPU on SuperPod run "sbatch test.sbatch"
+To collect data and train the hallucination classifier, run: `python main.py`.
+To run with GPU on SuperPod run `sbatch test.sbatch`

-To plot graph, run: "python graph_cpu.py"
+To plot graph, run: `python graph_cpu.py`

 Notice that the parameter of graph_cpu.py and main.py should be identical for the same dataset and model